andrew/ultimate-awesome/README.md

 - [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-html5](https://github.com/brandonhimpfen/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.
 - [awesome-human-rights](https://github.com/brandonhimpfen/awesome-human-rights) - A curated list of high-quality resources, tools, datasets, organizations, and educational content related to human rights.
-- [awesome-ipfs](https://github.com/brandonhimpfen/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
-IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
 - [awesome-javascript](https://github.com/brandonhimpfen/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
 - [awesome-kubernetes](https://github.com/brandonhimpfen/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
 - [awesome-langchain](https://github.com/brandonhimpfen/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.